intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 * "CONCERN": the proposal raises substantial concerns that must be addressed.
 * "RECUSE": the person holding the position has a conflict of interest.

-Anyone holding a "CONCERN" position MUST explain their concern to the community in detail.
+Anyone holding a "CONCERN" position must explain their concern to the community in detail.
 The explanation may or may not be actionable.

 A CONCERN may be made for two reasons: